pakreinbold/Python_Profiling/README.md

 profiles (.txt and .lprof) -- Contains the results of the profiling

+## In steps

+Can work in UNIX or Windows PowerShell.

+1. Run the memory profiler, and save the output in a text file

+python -m memory_profiler "/path/to/python/script.py" > "your_memory_profile_name.txt"

+2. Run the line profiler to generate the the lprof file

+kernprof -l "path/to/python/script.py"

+3. Run line profiler with python, and save output in a text file

+python -m line_profiler "/path/to/lprof/script.py.lprof" > "your_line_profile_name.txt"

+4. Use the ProfileProcessor() to plot the results

+export lpath="/path/to/your_line_profile_name.txt"
+export mpath="/path/to/your_memory_profile_name.txt"
+python profile_processing $mpath $lpath

 ## All at once

 Only works on UNIX.
 Run the following.
 This assumes the script is located in /scripts_to_profile/